bangbangcon/bangbangcon.github.io/index.md

 And, as always, our live stream will be public and free for everyone, no ticket required.
 Watch this space for details about the live stream!

+<a name="sponsors"></a>

+## Who's sponsoring?

+[Nicole Tietz-Sokolskaya](https://ntietz.com/) is the generous sponsor of our afternoon coffee breaks! ☕ Thank you, Nicole! ❤️

+Want to sponsor !!Con as an organization or individual?
+We're trying to set the standard for a COVID-safe and inclusive conference, and that costs money.
+If you can help out, check out our [sponsorship page](sponsors.html) and [get in touch](mailto:2024-organizers@exclamation.foundation)!

 <a name="organizers"></a>

 ## Who's organizing all this?